Obama rails against ‘politics of division’ as he returns to campaign trail for Dems

 In New Jersey, incumbent Republican Gov. Chris Christie is term limited.
 A Fox News Poll released this week of likely voters in New Jersey show Murphy ahead of Guadagno 47 percent to 33 percent.

-From New Jersey, Obama is traveling to Virginia to deliver a speech Thursday night at a campaign rally for Democratic gubernatorial candidate Ralph Northam, who is running against Republican nominee Ed Gillespie.
+From New Jersey, Obama traveled to Virginia to deliver a speech Thursday night at a campaign rally for Democratic gubernatorial candidate Ralph Northam, who is running against Republican nominee Ed Gillespie.

+Obama championed Northam as someone with honesty, integrity and willingness to put others before himself.

+"At a time when so many of us can be so cynical about government and public service, to have somebody step up who you can trust, and just wants to do right by the people of Virginia, that's worth something," he said.

 In Virginia, Democrats are also ahead, with Northam, the state’s lieutenant governor, leading Gillespie, a former top aide to George W. Bush, 49 to 42 percent in the latest Fox News Poll.
 Incumbent Democratic Gov. Terry McAuliffe is also term limited.

-Both elections take place Nov.
+Both the New Jersey and Virginia elections take place Nov.
 7.